Baby’s Marché Matcha

 Understanding Matcha Grades

-Often used to describe matcha meant for drinking, but not standardized or regulated.
+Often used to describe matcha meant for drinking, but not standardized or regulated to classify as a matcha grade.

 Matcha from the first harvest.
 Fresh, smooth and full of umami.
 Ideal for sipping on its own, this is the grade we serve.